-Nurturing care and support is a Care Inspectorate quality indicator (QI) for 'supporting children to achieve'.
+Nurturing care and support is a quality indicator (QI) for 'supporting children to achieve'.

 There are illustrations of practice and challenge questions below.
 These can help you to assess your current practices and identify areas for growth.
-Illustrations of nurturing care and support are also available for childminding settings and school-aged childcare.
+Illustrations of nurturing care and support are also available for early learning and childcare and childminding settings.